sand47/RESGAN/README.md

 Kindly refer, [original Pix2Pix page] (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) for installtion of package.

-# Our Contribution
+## Our Contribution

-## Data Preprocessing:
+### Data Preprocessing:

-The snapImage folder contains the automated python script to capture images while playing the game video from the StarCraft game and the images under unqiue name each time it is runned are stored in two folder named cartoon and SD.
-Once, we have these images collected over several video stored in the different set folder we can combine together these data by creating a two new subdirectories cartoon and SD folder inside the combineData folder.
+The snapImage folder contains the automated python script to capture images while playing the game video from the StarCraft and the images are saved using unqiue file name each time it is.
+Kindly save theses images in different set folder each time is it runned over the reply video.
+Once, we have these images collected over several video stored in the different set folder we can combine together by creating a two new subdirectories named cartoon and SD folder inside the combineData folder.
 These subdirectories should each have their own subdirectories train, val, test, etc. In ./combineImage/cartoon/train, put training images.
-In ./combineImage/SD/train, put the corresponding images in style B. Repeat same for other data splits (val, test, etc).
+In ./combineImage/SD/train, put the corresponding images.
+Repeat same for other data splits (val, test, etc).

 Corresponding images in a pair {A,B} must be the same size and have the same filename, e.g., ./combineImage/cartoon/train/1.jpg is considered to correspond to /combineImage/SD/train/1.jpg.